andersonrm/BeeSearch/analyses/BeeSearch1.md

 - [How many species do we have at each location?
 How much variability is there in richness?](#how-many-species-do-we-have-at-each-location-how-much-variability-is-there-in-richness)
+- [Does community composition change over time?](#does-community-composition-change-over-time)
+- [How does community composition change across seasons?](#how-does-community-composition-change-across-seasons)
   - [Rarefaction curves:](#rarefaction-curves)
 - [What bee groups drive changes in abundance from early to mid to late year?](#what-bee-groups-drive-changes-in-abundance-from-early-to-mid-to-late-year)